Andorra in the Eurovision Song Contest 2004: Format

 The selection of the Andorran Eurovision entry took place over four stages.
 The first stage, entitled Eurocàsting, took place between 26 October and 20 December 2003 and involved 40 candidates being presented to the public, with two artists being ultimately selected to proceed to the second stage of the competition.
-Eurocàsting was initially set to take place between November 2003 and January 2004 in the format of a talent show similar to the Spanish Operación Triunfo, however the idea was later dropped.
-The second stage was the six televised heats which took place between 18 January and 22 February 2004 with two songs competing in each show.
+Eurocàsting was initially set to take place between November 2003 and January 2004 in the format of a talent show similar to the Spanish Operación Triunfo, however the concept was not pursued further.
+The six televised Heats which took place between 18 January and 22 February 2004 with two songs competing in each show.
 One song was selected to proceed from each heat to the third stage, the semi-finals, which took place on 1 and 8 March 2004 with three songs, one of them being performed as a duet between the two finalists, competing in each show.
 One song was selected to proceed from each semi-final to the final.
 The fourth stage was the final, which took place on 15 March 2004 and featured the two songs that qualified from the semi-finals being performed by the two finalists.
 The winning artist and song was selected separately during the final, with the artist selection taking place throughout the nine shows of 12 Punts.
 The results of all shows were determined by a combination of votes from a five-member professional jury and a public televote via SMS in Andorra and Catalonia.
 Each juror had an equal stake in the final result, while the televote in each state/region had a weighting equal to the votes of a single juror.

 The members of the jury panel were: